HebaAlkhorasani/A-Real-Time-Face-Detection-Using-OpenCV/README.md

   ```
   pip install opencv-python
   ```
-  3. Save the included files in the repository.
+  3. Save the included files in the repository (ALL IN ONE LOCATION!).
+  4. Open (Real_Time_Face_Detection.py) in spyder.
-  4. Run the code (Real_Time_Face_Detection.py).
+  5. Run the code.
+  6. The computer camera should open and detect the faces in front of it.
+  7. Click 'Esc' button to stop.

 ## The Picture Face Detection Used For Testing
+  1. Open (Picture_Face_Detection.py) in spyder.
-  1. Run the code (Real_Time_Face_Detection.py).
+  2. Run the code.
-  2. The following image should be produced:
+  3. The following image should be produced:
   ![](output.PNG)